djeada/Linux-Notes/streams.md

 In the Bash shell, what is the difference between piping into | and piping into |&?
 Piping into | pipes stdout.
 Piping into |& pipes stdout and stderr.

+ You send an email to a remote client using the following syntax.
+What will be in the body of the email? the current date and time

+date | mail -s "This is a remote test" user1@rhhost1.localnet.com